Dr. John R. Drish House: Construction

 The large stuccoed brick mansion was built at the center of a 450 acre plantation on the edge of town for Dr. John R. Drish in 1837.
 Drish, a native of Virginia, was among the earliest settlers of Tuscaloosa, settling there in 1822.
 A widower himself, he married a wealthy widow, Sarah Owen McKinney, in 1835.
 By that time he had a successful physician's practice and worked as a building contractor, with many skilled slave artisans.
 These slaves executed much of the early plasterwork in Tuscaloosa.

 Built for Drish by his slave artisans, the first early incarnation of the house is usually credited to the influence of state architect William Nichols.
-The exterior of the house, as completed in 1837, featured full width, monumental Doric porticoes to the front and rear, with two-story pilasters dividing each bay on all four sides.
+The exterior of the house, as completed in 1837, featured full-width, monumental Doric porticoes to the front and rear, with two-story pilasters dividing each bay on all four sides.

-The house was extensively remodeled in the Italianate-style prior to the American Civil War, with a three-story brick tower being added, the front columns changed to the Ionic order, brackets being added to the eaves and overhangs, and two-story cast iron side porches to each side.
+The house was extensively remodeled in the Italianate-style before the American Civil War, with a three-story brick tower being added, the front columns changed to the Ionic order, brackets being added to the eaves and overhangs, and two-story cast iron side porches to each side.
 John Drish died in 1867, reportedly from a fall down a stairway, and Sarah Drish died in 1884.